kiboschool/course-programming-1/src/lessons/basics_and_datatypes/variables-and-assignment.md

 ## What you need to know about variables

-- A Variable is a name you give to data, so you can use it later in the program
+- A _variable_ is a name you give to data, so you can use it later in the program
 - You assign a variable with `=`
 - There are lots names you can use for variables, but there are some rules
 - Using meaningful variable names makes your program better